oracle/macaron/docs/source/pages/tutorials/provenance.rst

 Supported Attestation Types
 ***************************

-When attestation is provided to Macaron as input, it must be of one of the support types in order to be accepted.
+When attestation is provided to Macaron as input, it must be of one of the supported types in order to be accepted.
 Support is defined by the ``predicateType`` and ``buildType`` properties within an attestation.

 Predicate Types
 ~~~~~~~~~~~~~~~